CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 For these exercises we will run CheriBSD in a CheriQemu VM.
 You can either run CheriQemu natively on your machine or you can run CheriQemu on one of the Ubuntu VMs that we offer.
 We recommed to run CheriQemu natively but we offer the Ubuntu VMs in case the binary doesn't work on some systems.
 Below are instructions for how to run CheriBSD and CheriQemu on [Linux](#linux), [ARM macOS](#arm-macos), [x86-64 macOS](x86-64-macos), and [Windows](#windows).

+## SSH
+1. Boot CHER-RISC-V CheriBSD with one of the setup guides below.
+1. Set a password for root on CheriBSD.
+1. Run in `service sshd onestart` in CheriBSD to start the SSH server.
+1. Wait until the SSH server has generated the SSH host keys.
+1. Run `ssh -p 10022 root@127.0.0.1` to ssh into CheriBSD.

+Caution: Our scripts and UTM config files set up portforwarding from port 10022 on the host to the SSH server on CheriBSD.
+If you don't want that delete the relevant Qemu parameters or adjust the setting of the Ubuntu VM in UTM.

 ## Linux
 ### Run CheriQemu Natively